Digestive problems are fairly common with chinchillas.

 Just follow the same advice provided previously for the best results and to keep your chinchilla happy and healthy.

 Can Chinchillas Eat Green Apples?

 Chinchilla’s should not have green apples.
-Green apples are going to be more bitter and sweeter than regular apples.
-Too much sugar or sweetness can easily cause stomach pain and other issues for your chinchilla.
+Green apples are more bitter and sweeter than regular apples.
+Too much sugar can easily cause stomach pain and other issues for your chinchilla.

-While I’m completely aware that some individuals have probably offered their chinchilla’s green apples without issue, I’m still a bigger fan of being safe than sorry.
+While I’m completely aware that some owners have probably offered their chinchillas green apples without issue, I’m always a big fan of being safe, rather than sorry.